stevebleazard/ocaml-jsonxt-pre-release/README.md

 introduced by Yojso.
 Features include

 * RFC 8259 compliant when in strict and basic mode
-* Performance focused especially for for files and strings
+* Performance focused especially for files and strings
 * Support for standard and extended JSON tree types:
   * Strict follows a strict interpretation of RFC 8259 with all numbers represented as floats.